cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 Tell systemd to reload all of its configuration files with `systemctl daemon-reload` and restart the docker daemon with `systemctl restart docker.service`.

-## Step 3: Run your first container... again
+## Step 3: Run your first container

 Start the Docker daemon with `systemctl start docker.service`.
 The command `docker info` will now give you useful information about Docker's configuration.